Use this Online Cost Per Hire Calculator to get the desired metric in just a few clicks or download a free template in Excel.

 1. Header Section

-Header section consists of the company name, company logo and heading of the sheet “Cost Per Hire Calculator”.
+Firstly, the header section consists of the company name, company logo, and heading of the sheet “Cost Per Hire Calculator”.

 Additionally, it displays the CPH per recruit on the top of the template.

 Secondly, the summary section consists of calculations of cost per candidate for each expense.